defold/extension-fbinstant/README.md

 ```

 ### 2.2 Early API initialization
 It has been observed that the progress updates do not work properly on Android.
 The progress stays at 0 and immediately jumps to 100 when the game has finished loaded.
 This seems to be caused by the Instant Games API not being initialized until after the game has loaded.
-In order to avoid this it is recommended to initialize the Instant Games API and flag this to the extension:
+In order to avoid this it is recommended to initialize the Instant Games API and flag this to the extension (this is done for you [in the default index.html](https://github.com/defold/extension-fbinstant/blob/master/fbinstant/index.html#L73-L79) provided with this extension):

 ```Lua
     // Do early initialization of FBInstant